Lordy2022/Lordy2022/README.md

 🎓 BA Media graduate from Nottingham Trent University, currently part of the Digital Technologies team there.

-🌱 Actively diving deeper into software development, with a goal to secure a Junior Software Engineer position.
+🌱 Actively diving deeper into Cybersecuirty, with a goal to secure a Junior Security Analyst posiiton.

 🛠 **Skills I've picked up:**
+- Cybersecrity concepts
+- Understanding and implimentating the ITIL framework.
 - React
 - Typescript
 - JavaScript